 • Right to data portability- Request the transfer of your personal data to another party.

-If you believe that Husky has not complied with your data protection rights, you can complain to the relevant National Authorities.
+If you believe that Husky has not complied with your data protection rights, you can file a complaint with the relevant National Authorities.